 Foraging

 Another enrichment idea for food-motivated cats is turning snacking into a scavenger hunt!
-Hide kibble or treats in different spots around the house and let your cat put their powerful nose to work finding them.
-Once they learn the game, they’ll be raring to go whenever they see you break out the treat bag.
+Hide small cat kibble or treats in different spots around the house and let your cat put their powerful nose to work in finding them.
+Once they learn the game, they’ll be raring to go whenever they see you break out the bag.

 Training

 Dogs aren’t the only ones who can learn cool tricks!
-With a little patience and positive reinforcement, you can train your cat to do…just about anything.
+With a little patience and positive reinforcement, you can train your cat to do just about anything with a little positive reinforcement.

-You can teach your cat useful behaviors that will help with things like nail filing and taking medication.
-You can also teach them tricks like waving hello—because that’s adorable.
-Many cats are responsive to clicker training, and you can’t go wrong with high-value treats to reward good behavior.
+You can teach your cat to mimic useful behaviors, like calmly tolerating nail filings and taking medication, or teach them tricks, like "talking", sitting, or offering you a paw on command.
+(So cute!)
+Many cats are responsive to clicker training, and you can’t go wrong with incentivizing good behavior by offering high-value, tasty cat treats as a reward.

 Cat enrichment is one of the most beneficial things you can do for your feline best friend!
 It keeps them busy, curbs bad behavior, supports their mental health, and builds a stronger bond between you and your pet.